1 DPO: What to Expect at the Start of Your Two-Week Wait

 Can implantation happen at 1 DPO?

-Implantation usually happens at about 6-12 DPO, so you’ve got just under a week until that starts happening.
+No — implantation can happen at about 6-12 DPO, but typically 8-10 DPO so you’ve got just under a week until that starts happening.
+[1]

 And if you’re going through an IVF cycle, this is about day 5 past your egg retrieval, which is when you may be called for an embryo transfer in a fresh transfer cycle.